Almantask/CSharp-From-Zero-To-Hero/README.md

 # C#: From Zero To Hero
 ## Chapter 3: C#.
 Homework: Advanced LINQ
+### Intro
+LINQ is a powerful tool not only to filter data, but also to transform it.
+All the common operations that you would do in a foreach loop can, and in most cases should be done using LINQ.
+Even though LINQ is not the fastest, it is still good enough for daily programming tasks as it makes code much more readable and it's efficient (time-wise) to write code using LINQ.

+Anonymous object is a nice addition for selecting something without a defined type.
+Sometimes we just want to print the results and that purpose anonymous object serves just fine.

 ### Task
 All transactions within the shops are known: what, when, where and for how much was an item baught.
 You need to generate the following reports:

-1) By time: how many items have been bought during every hour of a day (on average), how much money did every hour total (on average)?
+1) By time: how many items have been bought during every hour of a day (on average),
+how much money did every hour total (on average)?
 Get rush hour (most mony earned).
 Support getting items sold count and money earned for a selected range of hours as well
 2) How many items did each city cell and how much did it earn?
-What city (can be parsed from address) earned the most/least money and what city sold the most/least items?
+What city (can be parsed from address)
+earned the most/least money and what city sold the most/least items?

 --- Extra challenge:
 3) Daily money earned for specific shop.
 4) What items were sold in what shop, at what price and when (file, named after shop).
 Can get a specific shop as well.

 The following commands will invoke the following cases: